jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 ## Provisioning

-Provisioning represents the action of creating an identity for the device in the IoT Hub.
+Provisioning represents the action of creating an identity for the device in the Microsoft Azure IoT Hub.

 ## Azure IoT related vocabulary